 The Ancient Spanish Monastery (North Miami Beach)

-The monastery has the claim of the oldest building in the Western Hemisphere.
+The monastery claims to be the oldest building in the Western Hemisphere.

 Fort Zachary Taylor Historic State Park (Key West)